Dolly Castro Busts Out Of Workout Bra & Red Booty Shorts

 Getting ready for an amazing day ✨ don’t forget to smile to everyone you see.
 The smallest thing like a smile or holding the door for someone can make their day ???? doing something nice for someone is always the best feeling ever. ????????❤️ My outfit is from @prettylittlething

-The creative force behind Bars and Branches, a company that sells fitness apparel, swimwear and some fitness equipment, Dolly keeps busy — but not too busy to update her Instagram account.
+The creative force behind Bars and Branches, a company that sells fitness apparel, swimwear, and some fitness equipment, Dolly keeps busy — but not too busy to update her Instagram account.
 She regularly models clothing for Fashion Nova and hot Miami Styles.

 Dolly is passionate about body positivity.
 Over the summer, she shared a post in which she wore a bikini which showed off her booty as well as her stretch marks.

-In the caption, she said, “Booties have stretch marks — especially the big ones.”
+“Booties have stretch marks — especially the big ones,” she wrote in the caption.

 She has proven that women with stretch marks can look just as hot as the ones who don’t have any.

 Fans wanting to keep up with Dolly can follow her Instagram account.